 How I Started

+By 27 I was working 60-hour weeks in a kitchen, partying, drinking, trying to train but never with any real focus.
+I was everywhere and nowhere.
 That pace eventually broke me.
 I had a meltdown.
-I knew I couldn’t keep living like that — burning myself out for a lifestyle that only felt good when I was high, but left me empty and angry when the high faded.
+I knew I couldn’t keep living like that — burning myself out for a lifestyle that felt good in the moment but left me empty and angry when it faded.

-Around that time, I was lucky to meet someone who introduced me to the gym.
-He showed me the basics, and I loved how it made me feel — plus the “nooby gains” that show up fast when you’re new.
-But whenever he wasn’t there, I didn’t even have the confidence to go back.
+Around that time I met someone who introduced me to the gym.
+He showed me the basics and I loved how it made me feel.
+But when he wasn’t there I didn’t have the confidence to go back alone.
+That was the problem in a nutshell — I hadn’t built anything for myself yet.

-Then lockdown hit, and I made a promise: when this ends, no matter what happens, I’ll come out stronger.
-At first, I ran almost every day, pushing through 5Ks.
-Running had always been my weakness — I used to struggle just to breathe on long distances, my heart giving out as soon as it got uncomfortable.
-But I kept at it, and noticed the difference.
-At work in the hot, high-pressure kitchen, my heart and breath held up better.
+Then lockdown hit.
+I made a promise: when this ends, I’ll come out stronger.
+I started running almost every day.
+Running had always been a weakness — I’d struggle to breathe, my heart giving out as soon as it got uncomfortable.
+But I kept at it.
+I noticed that in the kitchen, under heat and pressure, my heart and breathing held up better.
 My stress tolerance improved.
-That was my first realization of what a healthy body really gives you.
+That was my first real understanding of what a healthy body gives you beyond how it looks.

 Consistency builds progress, even if the setup is far from perfect.